unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 ### 03. Let's Dive Deeper.

-Now that we saw how we can run an executable on top of Unikraft though binary compatibility, let's take a look at what happens behind the scenes.
+Now that we saw how we can run an executable on top of Unikraft through binary compatibility, let's take a look at what happens behind the scenes.
 For this we have to compile the unikernel with the debug printing.

 Copy the config_debug file to our application folder: